Deep canvassing

 Deep canvassing is a structured interview that uses long empathic conversations with the intention of shifting participant's beliefs.
 Though deep canvassing emerged from traditional political canvassing, it has been shown to be an effective way to change political beliefs, having been used by researchers and activists for over a decade to garner support for political and/or social ideologies.
 Deep canvassing has been used for years to gain traction for issues surrounding the LGBTQ+ community, animal rights, and racial justice.
-Deep Canvassing follows a more empathetic approach compared to traditional canvassing.
+Deep canvassing follows a more empathetic approach compared to traditional canvassing.
 These techniques are deployed during political campaigns and can be used with any form of activism.
 Persuasion is not necessary when a deep canvasser comes knocking on your door.
 With an open-ended question approach, these canvassers engage in active listening, rather than a quick pitch for voter support.
 The end result is one that allows one another to gain understanding and build trust.

 History

-The idea originated in 2012, at the Los Angeles LGBT Center when staffers decided to talk to people who voted against same sex marriage to understand them better.
-After the tactic was used in a pro-marriage-equality campaign in Minnesota, Steve Deline, Ella Barrett, and David Fleischer enlisted professors David Broockman and Josh Kalla to study the efficacy of the tactic.
+The idea originated in 2008, at the Los Angeles LGBT Center's Leadership Lab, when staffers decided to talk to people who voted against same sex marriage to understand them better.
+After deep canvassing was adapted for phone banking in a successful pro-marriage-equality campaign in Minnesota, Leadership Lab staffers Steve Deline, Ella Barrett, and David Fleischer enlisted professors David Broockman and Josh Kalla to study the efficacy of the tactic.

 Deep canvassing was used by People's Action in the 2020 United States presidential election because of its efficacy in persuasion, democracy, and ethics.
 Prior to the election, deep canvassing was promoted as an inclusive, value-based, communication strategy that works as a strong means of political persuasion—this is because of its ability to extend a path into advocation for change through like-minded social groups, its ability to position voters as a central facet of community organizing, and its effectiveness.